ibrahimkhan05/Lucifer-MD/README.md

 ## Lucifer-MD (BETA TEST)
 This bot script is by Wildan Izzudin.
-I have added features i needed with the help of chatgpt and youtube(added almost 60%).
-So i want to share this with you.
+I have added features that i needed with the help of chatgpt and youtube(added almost 60% new plugins).
+So i want to share this with you and i have also planned to add more feature in future, so stick with me.

-**Creator / Group** : [Wildan Izzudin]
+**Original Creator** : [Wildan Izzudin]

 ### Requirements